saysayani11/Nanoparticle-Bilayer-Dynamics/README.md

 ## DATA AVAILABILITY:

+All data are included in the main repositiory.
+The full data can be made available upon request.
+Please drop an email at: say.Sayani11@gmail.com

 ## CODE AVAILABILITY:

+All scripts are included in the scripts forder of the main repository.

 ## QUERIES:

-Please drop an email at saySayani11@gmail.com
+Please drop an email at say.Sayani11@gmail.com